Prof. Richard L. Cole

 30 October 2013

-Our research committee is saddened by the recent passing of Juan Linz and extends its condolences to Mr. Linz’s family.
+Our research committee is saddened by the recent passing of Professor Juan Linz and extends its condolences to Prof. Linz’s family.
 Research on federalism, multilevel governance, decentralization, and related topics owes much progress to the writings and teachings of Prof. Juan Linz.
 Please consider adding your tributes to IPSA’s obituary.

 6 October 2013